melle76a / Shutterstock

-Australia is a continent located between the Indian Ocean and the South Pacific Ocean.
-The total area of the country is 7,741,220 km2 with a population of 22,015,576 as of July 2012.
+Australia is a continent situated between the South Pacific Ocean and the Indian Ocean.
+The country spans 7,741,220 km2 and had a population of 22,015,576 as of July 2012.

 - Micro and Nano electronics

-- Microfluidics and MEMS
+- MEMS and Microfluidics

 - Bio-nano applications

 ANFF offers services for academic researchers as well as industry.

 Small Technologies Cluster (STC)

 Since 2005, STC has been an incubator of small technology companies and has provided a number of grant and voucher programs.
 These programs allow STC to boost entrepreneurship and commercialization around next-generation innovations.